 CRAZEDpilot.com provides a MOTION CONTROLLED Advanced Aviation Training Device (AATD) available for use at McNary Field, Salem, Oregon.

 If you are a student pilot, pilot working on an instrument rating, a commercial rating, practicing emergency procedures in your choice of aircraft (EVEN your choice of throttle quadrant to match your aircraft!).
 Additionally, maybe you want to maintain your instrument currency?
 CRAZEDpilot.com has you covered!
 According to Twin Cessna Flyer Magazine, "Regular simulator based training and preparedness on every takeoff are key to being able to handle them safely!"
 We have you covered!

-Student pilots can apply up to 2.5 hours in our AATD motion simulator towards their private rating - Instrument students may apply up to 20 hours towards their instrument rating, Commercial student pilots may apply up to 50 hours simulation time towards their commercial or up to 25 hours towards your ATP.
+Student pilots can apply up to 2.5 hours in our AATD motion simulator towards their Private Pilot Certificate- Instrument students may apply up to 20 hours towards their instrument rating, Commercial student pilots may apply up to 50 hours simulation time towards their Commercial or up to 25 hours towards your ATP.
 Finally, Instrument rated pilots may maintain their currency using the Full Motion Simulator here in Salem Oregon and can conduct the majority of their Instrument Proficiency Check in the simulator (however certain steps of the IPC must still be conducted in-aircraft).